-This document presents the best management practices (BMPs) for conducting an environmental assessment on petroleum hydrocarbon impacted sites in the Atlantic Provinces.
+This document presents the best management practices (BMPs) for conducting an environmental site assessment on PHC and CVOC impacted sites in the Atlantic Provinces.
 This document has been established under the mandate of the Atlantic Partnership in Risk-Based Corrective Action (RBCA) Implementation (PIRI) and is to be used in conjunction with the current version of the Atlantic RBCA Tool Kit and relevant supporting documentation (www.atlanticrbca.com).
 It also applies to sites that will be evaluated with other risk-based models or programs.

 The Site Professional must confirm site conditions relative to the default input assumptions used for deriving the Tier I RBSL and Tier II PSSL Tables.
-The Atlantic Provincial regulators consider an increased level of professionalism directed towards assessments to be essential for their endorsement of sitespecific, risk-based remediation goals.
+The Atlantic Provincial regulators consider an increased level of professionalism directed towards assessments to be essential for their endorsement of site-specific, risk-based remediation goals.